Reviewing your support

 Find out more about how to challenge decisions in the article: How to challenge decisions

-The SDS Standards give guidance to local councils to tell them what they should do when it comes to arranging social care support (Self-directed Support).
+The SDS Standards give guidance to local councils to help them deliver social care support well.

-These SDS Standards are not laws, but all councils have signed up to them.
-Councils should work to these standards.
+These SDS Standards are not laws, but they describe what good Self-directed Support looks like.
+Councils should work towards these Standards.

 When it comes to reviews, here is what the Standards say: